madzhup/svgr/packages/webpack/README.md

 ### Use your own Babel configuration

-By default, `@svgr/webpack` includes a `babel-loader` with [optimized configuration](https://github.com/smooth-code/svgr/blob/master/src/webpack.js).
+By default, `svgr-loader` includes a `babel-loader` with [optimized configuration](https://github.com/smooth-code/svgr/blob/master/src/webpack.js).
 In some case you may want to apply a custom one (if you are using Preact for an example).
 You can turn off Babel transformation by specifying `babel: false` in options.

 ```js
 // Example using preact